theoutlander/testerbot-public/README.md

 }]
 ```

-You may also specify a path to the config file via:
+2. You can also specify a path to the config file via:

 ```
 testerbot --config ./config/testerbot.config.js
 ```

-#

 # Basic Features